 Liquid medicine (e.g. prednisone, Redipred)

 - used to treat symptoms in some children when unwell

 - only available on prescription

 - when your child has symptoms (do not use ‘just in case’)

 - if needed, every day, even if your child feels well

 - if needed, as directed by your doctor

 How do I use a puffer?

 Children should always use a spacer with puffer medication.
 A spacer is a cylinder-shaped device which reduces the amount of medicine that lands in the mouth and lets more go down into the lungs where it is needed.
 Children who are unable to form a reliable seal around the spacer should also use a mask.
-For more information, see the factsheet on puffers and spacers.
+See the Puffers and Spacers fact sheet for more information.

 Care at home